 What are "Medical Synonyms" and how can I use them in my ProQuest Dialog search?

-In June 2014, medical synonyms became available on ProQuest Dialog.
-This feature allows end-users to include related terms in their searches and alerts, ensuring that results are as comprehensive as possible.
+In June 2014, medical synonyms became available on Dialog.
+This feature allows searchers to include related terms in their searches and alerts, ensuring that results are as comprehensive as possible.
 This document contains frequently asked questions about the medical synonyms feature.

 Where can I apply the medical synonyms?

 The medical synonyms can be applied to search strategies in the basic, advanced and command line search forms when the “Include medical synonyms” checkbox is selected.